node-gh/gh/README.md

 #### Examples

-Submit a pull request using the current branch.
+Submit a pull request using the current branch to the repository owner or organization.

 ```
 gh pr --submit eduardolundgren --title 'Fix #32' --description 'Awesome fix'